rust-cli/book/src/tutorial/errors.md

 For example,
 the error type in our `main` function is `Box<dyn std::error::Error>`.
 But we've above seen that `read_to_string` returns a [`std::io::Error`].
-This works because `?` actually expands to code to _convert_ error types.
+This works because `?` expands to code that  _converts_ error types.

 `Box<dyn std::error::Error>` is also an interesting type.
 It's a `Box` that can contain _any_ type